sleeyax/x-bot-sweeper/README.md

 Currently, only Chromium-based browsers (i.e. Chrome, Edge, Brave etc.) are supported.
 However, we are working on adding support for other browsers in the future.
 See the [project issues](https://github.com/sleeyax/x-bot-sweeper/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) tab to keep track of progress.

+**I followed the instructions but keep gettting the 'missing headers' error.**

+Log out from X and sign in again to fix this issue.

 ## Info for developers
 Skip this section if you are not interested in contributing to this project.